 The recognition of the need and necessary support to retain existing jobs and attract new business is strong in Lafayette County.
 For economic development success, a community needs to identify its strengths and weaknesses, then leverage the strengths, and minimize the affects of the weaknesses.
-Argyle's strength in attracting business is the large number of senior citizens living in the Town, people who spend much of their disposable income locally.
-Conversely, the Town's main weakness in attracting or retaining business is that they do not have much of a workforce due to its large population of senior citizens.
+Shullsburg's strength in attracting business is its availability of cheap labor.
+Its main weakness in attracting or retaining business is the Town's dependence on agriculture and its isolated location.